zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

        - Query for a PAA where `Subject == CRLSignerCertificate.Issuer` and `SubjectKeyID == CRLSignerCertificate.AuthorityKeyId`
        - Build certification path with both elements, verify path
 - Check that (VendorID, IssuerSubjectKeyID, Label) combination is unique when adding the distribution endpoint.
-- Check that (VendorID, IssuerSubjectKeyID, DataUrl) combination is unique when adding the
+- Check that (VendorID, IssuerSubjectKeyID, DataUrl) combination is unique when adding the distribution endpoint.

 #### UPDATE_PKI_REVOCATION_DISTRIBUTION_POINT